 absolute value

 Absolute value is a term used in mathematics to indicate the distance of a point or number from the origin (zero point) of a number line or coordinate system.
-This can apply to scalar or vector quantities.
+This can apply to Scalar or vector quantities.
 The symbol for absolute value is a pair of vertical lines, one on either side of the quantity whose absolute value is to be determined.

 Suppose x is a real number.
 Then the absolute value of x is defined as follows: